Oneo64/The-Mirk-of-Agmundr/Writing/PlotIdeas.md

 # Outline
 To escape war, a northman suffering from PTSD is pressured by his brother to sail with him for a new land.
-After meeting the shore of the new land, he must overcome his disorders as they attempt to establish a farmstead without succumbing to the horrors that dwell there.
+After arriving, he must overcome his fears as they attempt to establish a farmstead without succumbing to the horrors that dwell there.

 ## Main Characters
 Ljörn, Alfrir, Rúna, Sága, Agmundr